Munich or Berlin: Which German City to Visit?

 Where to Stay in Berlin

-Shulz Hotel Berlin Wall — Situated in the hip Freidrichsten neighbourhood, this mid-range hotel is well-located for exploring the East Side Gallery and other top sites in Berlin.
-They have a myriad of clean, bright and comfortable rooms available, and a restaurant and bar on site.
-Click here to check their availability
+Shulz Hotel Berlin Wall – Situated in the hip Freidrichsten neighbourhood, this mid-range hotel has a myriad of clean, bright and comfortable rooms available, and a restaurant and bar on site.

 Hotel Q!
-Berlin – Those looking for a luxury option in the German capital are sure to love this hotel.
-Located in the Charlottenburg neighbourhood, they have a range of lovely rooms available, lots of amenities (including a spa!), and a fantastic location for exploring the city.
-Click here to check their availability
+Berlin – Located in the Charlottenburg neighbourhood, this luxe spot has a range of lovely rooms available, lots of amenities (including a spa!), and a fantastic location for exploring the city.

-Downtown Apartments Mitte – For those who would like the amenities of a hotel but the convenience of their own flat in the German capital, then you’re sure to love this aparthotel.
-They have a range of lovely, fully furnished apartments located in Berlin’s Mitte neighbourhood that can suit all kinds of groups.
-Click here to check their availability
+Downtown Apartments Mitte – This aparthotel is great for those who would like the amenities of a hotel but the convenience of their own flat.
+They have several fully furnished apartments located in Berlin’s Mitte neighbourhood.

-Sunflower Hostel — If you’re travelling solo or on a tight budget, then this hostel is an excellent choice.
-They have a range of both dorm and private rooms, a central location, and have breakfast available each morning.
+Sunflower Hostel – This hostel has lots of roomy types available, a central location, and breakfast available each morning.
 There are also good common areas to meet other travellers.
-Click here to check their availability

 Not quite what you’re looking for?
 Click here to browse more Berlin hotels!